 SEBI is based on the Trinity Principles Of Securities Regulations.
 The Trinity Principles of Securities Regulations were considered as an indispensable bundle of rights in Hindustan Lever Employees’ Union v.
 Hindustan Lever Ltd. These Securities Regulations are in existence only for ensuring the integrity of markets by detecting market frauds on a proactive basis, investigating abusive, manipulative or illegal trading practices in Indian Securities Markets, enabling a safe and sound environment.
 Some of the characteristics of the Trinity Principles of the Securities Regulations are as follows:

-- Continuous flow of information
+- The continuous flow of information

 - Constant check on the fraudulent, manipulative and deceptive practices